ibm-cloud-docs/Registry/registry_overview.md

 You can upgrade your service plan to benefit from unlimited storage and pull traffic usage to manage the Docker images for all namespaces in your {{site.data.keyword.cloud_notm}} account.
 {:shortdesc}

-If you want to find out what service plan you have, run the `ibmcloud cr plan` command.
+If you want to find out what service plan you have for the region that you're logged in to, run the `ibmcloud cr plan` command.

 1. Log in to {{site.data.keyword.cloud_notm}}.